 - The Honorary Degrees Committee has the responsibility of recommending to Senate suitable persons for the award of honorary degrees from Carleton University.

-- The Committee, in making nominations for honourary degrees, will consider merit based on criteria as outlined in the Senate Honorary Degree Policy.
+- The Committee, in making nominations for honorary degrees, will consider merit based on criteria as outlined in the Senate Honorary Degree Policy.

 - In its recommendations the Committee will use its best efforts to provide a balanced representation between scholarly disciplines, service and other fields of accomplishment.

 - The Committee will normally bring recommendations for honorary degrees to the Senate near the beginning of each Calendar year.

 - The President (ex officio)